 BMPs are taken directly from the Town's 2018 NOI and must be reviewed and updated annually.
-Year 2 progress and accomplishments are noted below each BMP, as applicable.
+Year 5 progress and accomplishments are noted below each BMP, as applicable.

 MCM 3: ILLICIT DISCHARGE DETECTION AND ELIMINATION (IDDE) BMP Title BMP Description Permit Cross- Reference Responsible Department/Party Measurable Goal Year to Start Implementation 3.1 Storm sewer system map Create mapping and update annually Part 2.3.4.5 Planning Director working with Road Agent and environmental consultant Update map within 2 years of effective date of permit and complete full system map 10 years after effective date of permit.
-2003 on-going YEAR 3 Mapping has been refined to reduce regulated outfall list to only those discharging within 300-feet of a waterbody or 150-feet of a wetland.
+2003 on-going YEAR 5 Mapping has been refined to reduce regulated outfall list to only those discharging within 300-feet of a waterbody or 150-feet of a wetland.
 This refinement reduced the MS4 outfall inventory from 313 outfalls to 134 outfalls and 7 interconnections (desktop identification only, field verification needed).
 The interconnection inventory was revised using desktop analysis and online NHDOT data.
 Impairment data (2018 NHDES 303(d) list) was checked and SWMP tables and IDDEP mapping was updated as necessary.
-Mapping is planned to be continued to include locating Town-maintained stormwater treatment structures and facilities and on-going data improvements and refinement.
-Field verification of the MS4 mapping is on-going.
+Mapping is now including Town-maintained stormwater treatment structures and facilities and on-going data improvements and refinement.
 3.2 Written IDDE program development Create written IDDEP and update annually Part 2.3.4.6 Planning Director working with Road Agent and environmental consultant Complete within 1 year of effective date of permit and update as required.
-2019 on-going
+2019 on-going YEAR 5 The IDDEP (Appendix D) has been reviewed and updated based on Year 5 work.
+5 illicit discharges were reported in Year 5.